What’s happening on October 4th? Cell phone users warned of Nationwide Test

 To tame the fire before it sparked, TikToker NoahClennCarter issued a warning to all cell phone users about an upcoming nationwide test by FEMA.

-The test will take place at 2:20 p.m.
+The test took place at 2:20 p.m.
 ET on Wednesday, October 4th.
-Though noises from your electronic device may be loud for a duration of 30 minutes, FEMA will be assessing the nationwide Emergency Alert System as well as Wireless Emergency Alerts.
+While wireless providers transmitted the test for 30 minutes, cell phone owners only received a brief warning on their phone that lasts about 60 seconds.
+FEMA was assessing the nationwide Emergency Alert System as well as Wireless Emergency Alerts.

-The test itself is to ensure that in case of a national disaster, every electronic device will be notified within a 10-minute period.
+The test itself eas to ensure that in case of a national disaster, every electronic device would be notified within a 10-minute period.

 The concept originated in 1951 when the Control of Electromagnetic Radiation created an alert system for radios to warn Americans about a possible Soviet Union attack.
 Though the mission proved to be unsuccessful at the time, as missiles were able to intercept the radio waves before warnings could be sent, the Emergency Alert System was established afterward, leading to our upcoming nationwide test.